bangadang/stackIT/FS25/Dataengineering.md

 ### 4. veracity
 - Reflects the accuracy, quality, and reliability a.k.a. the trustworthiness of data sources
 - Data may be incomplete, inconsistent, or noisy, affecting downstream analysis
 	- data consistency of sources
 - results can be mostly only be considered as probable
+- Trust in data depends on data lineage, source credibility, and validation techniques
+- Poor veracity leads to poor decisions; hence data cleaning, deduplication, and validationare essential steps.
 ### 5. visibility
+- making data comprehensible and accessible.
 - importance of having a full picture of data in order to make  informative decision
 - clarity of data, so as to perform analytic operations on it
 ### 6. value
 - having access to Big Data is irrelevant if no value can be derived from it